berkeman/glansigt/_posts/2019-09-02-bigdataathome.markdown

 ```

 The majority of the execution time is spent in generating the
-synthetic dataset CVS file, while 1113 seconds (less than 20 minutes)
+synthetic dataset CVS file that is later used for testing, while 1113
-are used to import the dataset and perform the actual tests.
-During
+seconds (less than 20 minutes) are used to import the dataset and
-the tests, the one billion dataset is read and processed in various
+perform the actual tests.
+During the tests, the one billion dataset
-ways several times.
-Total testing time, including data generation, is
+is read and processed in various ways multiple times.
+Total execution
-less than one hour (3235 seconds).
-Let us take a closer look at what
+time, including data generation, is less than one hour (3235 seconds).
-happens during testing:
+Let us take a closer look at what happens during testing:

 #### 1. csvexport

 The first thing that happens in the script is that it creates 100
 chained datasets with 10 million rows each.
 All this data is fed to
-the `csvexport` method that writes it to a CSV file on disk.
+the `csvexport` method that writes it to a compressed CSV file on
-Exporting the data takes about 11 minutes (687 seconds) at a rate of
+disk.
+Generating this file takes about 11 minutes (687 seconds), and
-almost 1.5 million rows per second, or 115 MB/s.
-The resulting file
+runs at a data rate of almost 1.5 million rows per second, or 115
-is XXXXXXXXXXXXXX GB.
+MB/s.
+The resulting output is a 36GiB compressed CSV file.

 #### 2. import and typing